enbraun/slate/source/includes/_project.md

 | Code      | Description |
 | ---:        |    :----   |
 **200** <br> <span class = "success">`OK`</span> | Indicates that the operation was successful and project is updated successfully.
-**400** <br> <span class = "error">`Bad Request`</span> | Bad Request occurs when a request is not well-formed, syntactically incorrect, empty required parameters or any unknown parameter is passed. <br> Additionally, Bad request may also occur when :<ul><li>User tries to update archived project.</li><li> User tries to update start date or end date or both such that end date gets earlier than start date. </li></ul>
+**400** <br> <span class = "error">`Bad Request`</span> | Bad Request occurs when a request is not well-formed, syntactically incorrect, empty required parameters or any unknown parameter is passed. <br> Additionally, Bad request may also occur when :<ul><li>User tries to update archived project.</li><li> User tries to update `project_start_date` or `end_date` or both such that `end_date` gets earlier than `project_start_date`. </li></ul>
 **403** <br> <span class = "error">`Forbidden`</span> | Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.
 **404** <br><span class = "error">`Not Found`</span> | This status code indicates that project does not exist.

 ## Delete a project

  Permanently deletes requested project.
 It cannot be undone.
-By default, this operation will fail if a project has any booking, timesheet or rate associated with it.
+By default, this operation will fail if a project has any bookings, timesheets or rates associated with it.
 To override this, forceful deletion can be used which will delete all bookings, timesheets and rates and then, ultimately deletes the project object.

 > **`DELETE /v1/projects/{ID}`**